 In his dissent, Judge Harrell wrote that two years in a correctional facility constitutes a break in custody.
 Judge Harrell also contended that under the majority’s opinion, police will essentially be “strictly liable for failure to discover that a suspect previously had invoked the Fifth Amendment right to counsel in connection with any outstanding criminal investigation.”

-I doubt Judge Harrell is right that anyone would will interpret this holding that way.
+I doubt Judge Harrell is right that anyone would interpret this holding that way.
 (Maybe I’m kidding myself.)
 But I certainly think Judge Harrell is on the right side of this issue.
 I really do understand, as much as it pains me, the idea that we have to let guilty people go to uphold the integrity of the system.